jcrugzz/retryme/README.md

 A more intuitive [`node-retry`][node-retry] which behaves more like [`async.retry`][async-retry].
 Utilizes [`Backo`][backo] under the hood for backoff.

-Retryme also supports `async/await` now with wrapping up the `retryme` within thenable wrappers.
+Retryme also supports `async/await` now for retrying async attempt functions.

 ## Usage